maximba/slides/README.md

 # slides
-Show Presentation using Docker container.
+Show Slides using Docker container.

 Steps:

-1.- Customize slides.md with your contents using reveal-md markup 2.- Build and run container using docker-compose: docker-compose -d up ... et voilà !
+* Customize slides.md with your contents using reveal-md markup
+* Build and run container using docker-compose: docker-compose -d up

+* ... et voilà !